telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 - No need to set/unset the operating system proxy.

-- No need to install and trust the Fiddler root CA.
+- No need to install and trust the Fiddler certificate authority (CA).

 - You will capture only specific HTTPS traffic generated from the independent browser instance.

-The feature is useful when capturing browser traffic, but your environment doesn't allow you to change the system proxy or install and trust root certificates.
-It also solves compatibility issues with VPN and third-party security tools, which modify the system proxy.
+The feature is useful when capturing browser traffic, but your environment doesn't allow you to change the system proxy or install and trust third-party CA. It also solves compatibility issues with VPN and third-party security tools, which modify the system proxy.
 Additionally, it allows you to focus your capturing on a sandboxed browser instance and prevent capturing other system traffic.

 ## Capturing Browser Traffic